INFANT PROTECTION SYSTEMS FLAG BABY SWITCH IN PLANO HOSPITAL

 How to Prevent a Baby Switch In Your Hospital

-Columnist Katie Fairbank from the Dallas Morning News points out that,
+Writing about the incident, columnist Katie Fairbank from the Dallas Morning News points out that,

 “Summary data reported voluntarily by hospitals to the Joint Commission shows that only two infants were discharged to the wrong families since 2004.”